toddcooke/summaries/README.md

 - Full outer join - All rows from both tables
 - WHERE - can't have aggregate functions.
 Selects input rows before groups and aggregates are computed
 - HAVING - always has aggregate functions.
 Selects group rows after groups and aggregates are computed
+- GROUP BY - creates groups that can then be aggregated on eg `SELECT city, max(temp_lo) FROM weather GROUP BY city`